 PEG and its chemical cousin, polysorbate, which is contained in the J&J vaccine, are found in everyday product such as cosmetics, toothpaste and laxatives.
 “Most people with a PEG allergy already know it,” he says.
 For those reasons, unless PEG allergy is strongly suspected, Macy recommends that people with a history of severe allergies don’t rush to their allergist to get PEG skin testing.

-The vaccine and hives: In the Mass General study, about 244 patients reported hives after getting their first mRNA vaccine dose.
+In the Mass General study, about 244 patients reported getting hives after their first mRNA vaccine dose.
 Hives can be caused by an allergy, but there are many triggers for them.
-In the condition known as chronic idiopathic uticaria, people get recurrent hives without an obvious cause, although there are many possible triggers, including viral infections, hot or cold temperatures, and stress.
+In the condition known as chronic idiopathic urticaria, people get recurring hives without an obvious cause, although there are many possible triggers, including viral infections, hot or cold temperatures, and stress.

 By activating the immune system, the COVID-19 vaccine could bring on a bout of hives in people already diagnosed with chronic hives, or in those who are prone to it, Blumenthal says.
 Chronic urticaria is often managed with antihistamines, although in more difficult cases patients may be prescribed the biologic drug omalizumab (Xolair).